frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/human-resources/employment-type.md

 # Employment Type

 **You can employ people under a number of categories each having their own wage and leave entitlements.
-This is called an Employement Type.**
+This is called an Employment Type.**

-ERPNext allows you to select an Employment Type from a predefined list or even create a new Employment Type based on your requirements.
+ERPNext allows you to select an Employment Type from a pre-defined list or even create a new Employment Type based on your requirements.

 To access the Employment Type, go to: